JPMorgan takes 40% stake in Brazil's C6 Bank

-June 28 (Reuters) - JPMorgan Chase & Co (JPM.N) has acquired a 40% stake in Brazilian digital bank C6 Bank, the companies said on Monday, marking the debut in retail of the U.S. bank in Latin America's biggest economy.
+(Reuters) -JPMorgan Chase & Co has acquired a 40% stake in Brazilian digital bank C6 Bank, the companies said on Monday, marking the debut in retail of the U.S. bank in Latin America’s biggest economy.

 JPMorgan has concentrated its activity in Brazil in corporate lending and investment banking.